 There are many other entrees and sides with the term "a la Mexicana," including papas a la Mexicana, bistec a la Mexicana, calabacitas a la Mexicana and more.

-- Flavorful: The sautéed veggies create an amazingly flavorful base that transform plain scrambled eggs into something incredible.
+- Amazing Flavor: Sautéed veggies create a rich, flavorful base that transforms plain scrambled eggs into an incredibly delicious dish.

-- Nutritious: Full of veggies and protein, this dish is not only delicious but healthy and Whole30 compatible.
+- Nutritious: Packed with veggies and protein, this dish nourishing, satisfying and Whole30 compatible.

-- Meatless: The perfect vegetarian breakfast or brunch.
+- Meatless: The perfect vegetarian breakfast or brunch that’s hearty and flavorful.

 - Eggs: I prefer to use pasture-raised eggs which have more vitamins and healthy fats, but any type of eggs will work.